kurron/terraform-aws-api-gateway-binding/README.md

 # Overview
-This Terraform module creates an API Gateway that proxies HTTP request to the specified target URL.
+This Terraform module creates an HTTP proxy binding to an API Gateway.

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working